TransDEvo People

 Sophie Bonnal 🇫🇷

-I worked on IRES-mediated translation initiation during my PhD (at University Paul Sabatier, Toulouse, France) and delved into the intricacies of pre-mRNA splicing regulation by diverse RBPs during my time as Post-doc, and currently, as Staff Scientist in the Valcárcel lab at CRG.
-I can't pinpoint exactly when my passion for Life Sciences began, but an iodine test.
+Fascinated by post-transcriptional mechanisms of gene expression, I worked on IRES-mediated translation initiation during my PhD in the Vagner lab at INSERM (Toulouse, France) and delved into the intricacies of pre-mRNA splicing regulation by diverse RBPs during my time as post-doc, and currently, as Staff Scientist in the Valcárcel lab at CRG (Barcelona, Spain).

 Master and Bachelor Students